jekyll/jekyll/docs/_docs/step-by-step/07-assets.md

 ```
 {% endraw %}

-You could us a standard CSS file for styling, we're going to take it a step
+You could use a standard CSS file for styling, we're going to take it a step
 further by using [Sass](https://sass-lang.com/).
 Sass is a fantastic extension
-to CSS built right into Jekyll.
+to CSS baked right into Jekyll.

 First create a Sass file at `/assets/css/styles.scss` with the following
 content: